ndgigliotti/amazon-product-classifier/README.md

 # Dataset

-The Amazon product data I've chosen doesn't come directly from Amazon, but rather from three AI researchers, Jianmo Ni, Jiacheng Li, and Julian McAuley, who gathered it for their paper "Justifying Recommendations using Distantly-Labeled Reviews and Fine-grained Aspects."
+The Amazon product data I've chosen doesn't come directly from Amazon, but rather from three AI researchers, Jianmo Ni, Jiacheng Li, and Julian McAuley, who scraped it for their paper "Justifying Recommendations using Distantly-Labeled Reviews and Fine-grained Aspects."
 The review data extends from May 1996 to October 2018, which is about when they released the update.
 Their focus was primarily on reviews, but the dataset also has metadata for ~15-million products.
-The researchers don't say how they acquired the data, but judging from the HTML tags and chunks of JavaScript, they must have scraped it.

 # Repository Guide